-Back-to-school season is here, which means haircuts, textbooks, new shoes and clothing – and most important, a visit to the doctor for routine immunizations.
+Back-to-school season is here, which means haircuts, textbooks, new shoes and clothing – and most importantly, a visit to the doctor for routine immunizations.

 Immunizations, or vaccines, help protect your health by building immunity to disease.
 Some vaccines – such as those received in childhood – are needed only a few times for lifelong protection, and others must be repeated annually to protect against recurring illnesses, such as the flu.

-Parents of young children can ask your pediatrician for guidance on the immunizations your child needs from birth to age 18.
+If you are a parent of a young child, ask your pediatrician for guidance on the immunizations your child needs from birth to age 18.
 Your doctor will administer the appropriate vaccinations or boosters needed for school or sports and to maintain good health during your child’s annual physical.
-These vaccinations are based on the guidelines of the American Academy of Pediatrics (AAP) or the Centers for Disease Control & Prevention (CDC) and protect against diseases ranging from chickenpox to measles and mumps.
+These vaccinations are based on the guidelines of the American Academy of Pediatrics (AAP) and the Centers for Disease Control & Prevention (CDC) and protect against diseases ranging from chickenpox to measles and mumps.

 From birth to age 12, your child will receive one or more of the following vaccines: